core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * CBOR map values MUST follow the encoding rules of one of the datatypes listed in {{instance-encoding}}.

 The following example shows a possible use of an anydata.
-In this example, an anydata is used to define a schema node containing a notification event, this schema node can be part of a YANG list to create an event logger.
+In this example, an anydata is used to define a schema node containing a notification event; this schema node can be part of a YANG list to create an event logger.

 Definition example: